Overview of Boot Options in Windows

 You can manage BCD remotely and manage BCD when the system boots from media other than the media on which the BCD store resides.
-This feature is extremely important for debugging and troubleshooting, especially when a BCD store must be restored while running Startup Repair from a CD, from USB-based storage media, or even remotely.
+This feature is extremely important for debugging and troubleshooting, especially when a BCD store must be restored while running Startup Repair from a DVD, from USB-based storage media, or even remotely.

 Editing Boot Options

 To edit boot options in Windows, use BCDEdit (BCDEdit.exe), a tool included in Windows.
-You cannot use Bootcfg or NvrBoot to edit boot options in Windows, although you can continue to use them to edit boot options on legacy versions of Windows.

 To use BCDEdit, you must be a member of the Administrators group on the computer.